-The C&C Subcommittee recommends SIP developers document all consultation and coordination, informal and formal, to include in their SIP submittals.
+The CGPSC recommends SIP developers document all consultation and coordination, informal and formal, to include in their SIP submittals.
 Documentation should include participation in regional calls and webinars in addition to state-specific efforts.
 The following communication log may be helpful in tracking communication on specific topics and the outcome of any associated conversations.
 The first line is provided as an example.